rhubbuck-snhu/CS499_ePortfolio.github.io/README.md

 the codebase easier to manage in the future and provide the opportunity to reuse certain elements within other components.

+This milestone primary addresses course outcomes 2, 4, and 5.
+The additional features created to address the ‘Software Engineering and Design’ enhancements required the inclusion of high-quality documentation to explain code functionality, which aligns with delivering professional-quality written communication.
+Additionally, these additional features were designed, developed, and then integrated into the existing codebase by aligning with industry-specific goals and by following best practices related to C++.
+These added features allow users to dynamically create, update, and delete data also deliver value to users.
+Finally, many layers of security were added to the project including input validation and data cleaning, error handling, pointer cleanup, and general memory management, and all these features align with the outcome related to developing a security mindset to anticipate exploits, mitigate design flaws, and enhance the security of data and resources.

+This planned enhancement demonstrated many specific skills cultivated throughout the course of this program that align with course outcomes.
+First, problem solving and thorough analytic skills was required to identify shortcomings of the original program and plan how new features can be integrated most effectively.
+I also demonstrated my understanding of object-oriented programming and coding best practices by writing concise code and creating documentation for review.
+Next, my understanding of security vulnerabilities, adherence to security best practices, and understanding of how to catch and handle errors or exceptions were required to create a robust system that is fortified.
+Finally, the inclusion of memory management demonstrated my general computer science knowledge including how programs execute, pointers, and how the call stack operates within the operating system.

 The main challenge associated with modifying this artifact was fully understanding the functionality of code that was written over a year ago, and then being able to properly identify vulnerabilities and how to integrate fixes into the code.
 Most of my time during this Milestone was spent analyzing and reverse-engineering the code and